PetrSebela/TerrainGeneration/README.md

 ## Future
 This project will serve as testing ground for all kinds of procedural generation algorythms and optimization techniques

-In future works i would like to following:
+In future works I would like to expand on the following points:
 - rework mesh builder so that is uses marching cubes algorythm
     - real-time terrain modification
     - building system